justinakoh/triage-guide/Microsoft-alerts.md

 # SOC Alert Cheat Sheet - Microsoft
 ## Don't know where to start?
+**Where to run queries?**

+Microsoft uses Kusto Query Language (KQL) to query for datasets (such as logs).
+There are two main regions where you can run these queries:
+* Microsoft Defender -
+* Micrsoft Sentinel -

+These two places will have different subset of logs that you can pull from, and this means that there will be different things you can find within:
+* Microsoft Entra - identity related information
+* Microsoft Sentinel -
+* Microsoft Defender - this is better for things to do with endpoints and for real-time actions

 **Find all tables where a string exists**

 ```
 search "STRING"
 | summarize $Table
 ```
+Alternatively, you could also just run `serach "STRING"` to get back all the logs where that string is seen within.

 ## Connection to a custom network indicator